rosskouk/asknavidrome/sphinx/index.rst

 Run inside a Docker container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A Dockerfile has been provided and a prebuilt container is hosted on github.com.
-You can configure the service by passing environment variables to
+A Dockerfile has been provided and a prebuilt container is hosted on github.com. **Please note that the prebuilt container was created on an amd64 platform**.
+If you
+require a different architecture such as arm for a Raspberry Pi, you will need to build a new image using the Dockerfile provided with the repository.

-the *docker run* command.
+You can configure the service by passing environment variables to the *docker run* command.

 .. code-block:: bash